omeka/classic-enduser/docs/Plugins/PBCore.md

 ## Uninstalling

-While you can uninstall PBCore just like any other plugin, doing so will not remove the PB Core elements from your Omeka site.
+While you can uninstall PBCore just like any other plugin, doing so will not remove the PBCore elements from your Omeka site.

 **Proceed with caution:** only uninstall if you are sure that you no longer need the element sets and the associated data.

 You will need to remove the element sets manually to clear the data from the site.
 You will also need to delete the element sets prior to reinstalling the plugin.

 To remove the element sets, go to Settings in the upper navigation of the admin dashboard (this area is only available to Super Users).
 Click on the Element Sets tab.
-You can then Delete the PB Core and the PB Core Instantiation Element Sets.
+You can then Delete the PBCore and the PBCore Instantiation Element Sets.

 ![Element Sets view in "Settings" that shows installed metadata schemes, in this case Dublin Core, PBCore, and PBCore Instantiation.](../doc_files/plugin_images/pbCoreDelete.png)